You may have multiple teams inside your membership site – each will have to be set up separately.

-- Team Parent Tag: This tag is used to designate a team’s Parent User(s).
+- Team Leader Tag: This tag is used to designate a team’s Leader(s).

 - Welcome tag(s): These tags are added when users are first added to the team.
-This applies to both the team parent (ie. the first user in the team) and child accounts/team members added by the team parent.
+This applies to both the team leader and team members.
 Usually includes the Has Access tag for the course which should already exist from when you created your course.
 Optionally, you can also add trigger tags to send a welcome email.

 - Custom Field: You will also need to create a Custom field to store team data: AccessAlly uses this custom field to store information about the team.
 We recommend naming it something such as Your Course Name Team.
 PLEASE NOTE:The custom field mentioned in the video should be a text field, and will be used by AccessAlly to store team-related data.
 Do not assign any value to it directly.